 How to Maintain Permeable Pavement

 By avoiding large amounts of sand or debris, your permeable paver patio will have a much longer lifespan.
 However, if sand is swept in or leaves break down into the paver joints, they can become clogged.
-Occasionally sweeping, leaf blowing, or even vacuuming will help clear out any debris blocking the flow of water.
+Occasionally sweeping, leaf blowing, or even vacuuming will help clear out any debris that's blocking the flow of water.
 You just want to make sure that you aren't also removing the small rocks between pavers.
 If those small pebbles eventually become dislodged, you can simply sweep more back in.